Job Title and Responsibilities

 Professional Memberships and Activities

-I am a Chartered Psychologist (CPsychol), a Health Psychologist (Registered with the HPC), an Associate Fellow of the British Psychological Society (AFBPsS) and a Senior Fellow of the Higher Education Academy (SFHEA).
+I am a Chartered Psychologist (CPsychol), a Health Psychologist (Registered with the HCPC), an Associate Fellow of the British Psychological Society (AFBPsS) and a Senior Fellow of the Higher Education Academy (SFHEA).

-I am also an Approved Supervisor and an Assessor for the BPS Stage 2 Qualification in Health Psychology
+I am a Full Member of the BPS Division of Health Psychology, and also an Approved Supervisor and an Assessor for the BPS Stage 2 Qualification in Health Psychology

 I am a Health Psychologist and most of my research has been within the area of health promotion and health inequalities.
 I have designed, delivered and evaluated interventions targeting health behaviours within the areas of sexual health and injecting drug use.
 I have conducted service evaluations and needs assessments for drug treatment services (funded by the Home Office), and have also conducted a health needs assessment of the lesbian, gay, bisexual and transgender population of the West Midlands (partially funded by the Department of Health).
 I have also conducted systematic literature reviews funded by the Department for Education and Skills (now the Department for Children Schools and Families) and the Learning and Skills Council.